Azhar-A-Shaikh/Portfolio-Projects/Hive Analytics Project /readme.md

 ## Data Querying
 Several queries were executed on the dataset to extract meaningful insights and perform data analysis.
 Some examples of the queries performed include:

-- [Provide examples of queries executed, such as aggregations, filtering, joins, etc.]
 - How often does each violation code occur? (frequency of violation codes - find the top 5) SELECT violation_code, COUNT(*) AS frequency
   FROM newyork_parking